Rahm-no/MinatoLoader/README.md

 ---

 ### Step 1: Start the Container (if not already started)
+⚠️ You may have already started the container (steps 1-4 of ## Benchmark & Dataset).
+If you are following the steps from the beginning, you are probably already inside the container (in this case, directly continue to step 2!)
 First, ensure the Docker image has been built (see above).
 Then launch the container with: